 The $999,863 grant to Milligan is part of Lilly Endowment’s Thriving in Ministry, an initiative that supports a variety of religious organizations across the nation as they create or strengthen programs that help pastors build relationships with experienced clergy who can serve as mentors and guide them through key leadership challenges in congregational ministry.

 Lilly Endowment is making nearly $70 million in grants through the Thriving in Ministry initiative.

-Emmanuel’s proposed Ministry Resource Center will provide the seminary with state-of-the-art tools for placing and supporting its graduates in ministry positions, particularly within the Independent Christian Churches of the Restoration Movement, the church tradition with which the seminary is affiliated.
+Emmanuel’s proposed Ministry Resource Center will provide the seminary with state-of-the-art tools for placing and supporting its graduates in ministry positions, particularly within the independent Christian churches of the Stone-Campbell movement, the church tradition with which the seminary is affiliated.

 Emmanuel’s Ministry Resource Center aims to meet this challenge by developing a placement program that will work with congregations to ensure that an incoming pastor’s gifts and skills align with the needs of the congregation.
 Furthermore, the center will offer more tools to both new and veteran ministers during times of transition.

 Additionally, the resource center will establish a mentoring program that connects recent seminary graduates with seasoned ministers.
 As seminary graduates enter new congregations, often far from their existing support networks, they will have access to counsel and a larger support system for their first three to five years of ministry.